Arvato-Systems/Serverless-HandsOn1/README.md

 time="2018-11-06T09:30:38Z" level=info msg="Updating A record named 'demo' to '13.93.78.133' for Azure DNS zone '6de59834c15749e6a0fa.westeurope.aksapp.io'."
 time="2018-11-06T09:30:39Z" level=info msg="Updating TXT record named 'demo' to '"heritage=external-dns,external-dns/owner=default"' for Azure DNS zone '6de59834c15749e6a0fa.westeurope.aksapp.io'."
 ```
-Wait unit you got the `Updating A record named ....`.
+Wait until you got the `Updating A record named ....`.
 Now everything is ready to access your application:

 Open `demo.<random string>.westeurope.aksapp.io` in your browser:

 ![App](images/app.png)

-What expected to see is that images will be sorted regarding if they have a face on it or not.
+What you are expected to see is that images will be sorted regarding if they have a face on it or not.
 You'll see a chart showing the number of processed images per second.

 Great!
 You deployed a scalebale, resillient application with frontend, backend, worker, routing, dns...!
 Just using the yaml Files.
 Now lets start to scale ;-)

 # Burst AKS with ACI

-Instead of just scale the number of worker pods in our Kubernetes we are going serverless.
+Instead of just scaling the number of worker pods in our Kubernetes we are going serverless.

 ### Enable ACI in your Subscription
-If Azure Container Instances arn't already activated in your subscription please activate it now:
+If Azure Container Instances aren't already activated in your subscription please activate it now:

 ```Powershell
 PS H:\azure\Serverless-HandsOn1\k8s> az provider register -n Microsoft.ContainerInstance